Maps, Directions and Trails Conditions

-Forest Park stretches from Southeast to Northwest Portland, covering more than seven miles of the eastern slope of the Tualatin Mountains from Washington Park to the Multnomah Channel.
+Forest Park stretches more than seven miles of Northwest Portland along the eastern slope of the Tualatin Mountains.
+The park is open every day of the year from 5am until 10pm.
 We've developed the following map to help you find your way to some of Forest Park's more accessible trailheads.
 Click on any of the blue pins below to view additional details or to generate custom driving, biking or public transit directions.

 View Forest Park Trailheads in a larger map.